 How does Binghamton University assess the risk of an education abroad program location?

-Binghamton University determines location safety by following information provided by the U.S. State Department Travel Advisories, Centers for Disease Control and Prevention (CDC) Warning level alerts, the World Health Organization (WHO), and the Overseas Security Advisory Council (OSAC).
-The IEGI also follows guidance from our campus Office of Risk Management and the International Travel Safety Committee, and considers procedures implemented by our fellow SUNY study abroad offices.
-At any time, Binghamton University’s assessment and decision making can be superseded by decisions made by the State University of New York and the Governor’s office.
+Binghamton University determines location safety by following information provided by the U.S. Department of State (DOS) Travel Advisories, Centers for Disease Control and Prevention (CDC) Warning level alerts, the World Health Organization (WHO), and the Overseas Security Advisory Council (OSAC).
+The Office of International Education and Global Initiatives (IEGI) also follows guidance from our campus Office of Risk Management and the International Travel Safety Committee, and considers procedures implemented by our fellow SUNY study abroad offices.
+At any time, Binghamton University’s assessment and decision making can be superseded by decisions made by the State University of New York and the State of New York.

-As of August 6, 2020, the U.S. Department of State introduced country-specific Travel Advisory levels.
-The U.S. Centers for Disease Control and Prevention (CDC) has also enacted country-specific Travel Health Notices.
-The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Warning Level 2.
+The U.S. Department of State (DOS) provides country-specific Travel Advisory levels.
+The U.S. Centers for Disease Control and Prevention (CDC) publishes Travel Health Notices.
+The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Level 2 or lower.
 Any elevation in advisory levels indicates a change in condition, prompting us to review the situation, assess impact on our students and staff, and evaluate whether we can maintain our programs.

-Is Binghamton University running education abroad programs in spring 2021?
+Is Binghamton University running education abroad programs in winter, spring, and

-Students should be keenly aware, whether or not they are personally exposed to the virus, that the local response to the virus could dramatically alter their travel plans.
-Many locations already have guidelines for quarantine upon entry and activities may be greatly restricted.
+Students should be keenly aware, whether or not they are personally exposed to COVID-19, that the local response to the virus could dramatically alter their travel plans.
 If the pandemic escalates, there may be rapidly changing conditions and serious disruptions, including public transportation curtailment, mandatory health screening, regional entry and exit prohibitions, mandatory quarantine, and/or other significantly impactful public health measures.
-Due to the large number of program providers and locations available, Binghamton University is unable to assess programs that are organized by other institutions and providers regarding safety protocols, risk management procedures, and overall program quality.
+Due to the large number of program providers and locations available, Binghamton University is unable to assess programs that are organized by other institutions and providers (Non-SUNY Programs) regarding safety protocols, risk management procedures, and overall program quality.